Core Concepts

 - Build complete units: Use

-memory_idto build entire conversations or documents in the same container - Use descriptive metadata: Identify memory types (conversation, document, preference)
+memory_idto build entire conversations/documents in one container - Use descriptive metadata: Identify memory types and add context

 - Choose appropriate collections: Group related memories logically